 a) Resolution 111 (Rev. Antalya, 2006) of the Plenipotentiary Conference;

-b) Resolution 153 (Rev. Guadalajara, 2010) of this conference,
+b) Resolution 153 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+c) No. 91 of the ITU Constitution, that Radiocommunication assemblies shall also normally be convened every three to four years, and may be associated in place and time with world radiocommunication conferences,

 having considered

-a) Document PP-10/55 submitted by the Secretary-General, on planned conferences and assemblies;
+a) Document PP-14/56 submitted by the Secretary-General, on planned conferences and assemblies;

+b) the need to take into account the financial resources of the Union when scheduling world conferences and assemblies, particularly the necessity for ensuring efficient Union operations within limited resources;

+c) the growing importance to seek synergies with the numerous other forums, exhibitions and symposiums organized under the auspices of the ITU, including ITU Telecom, WTPF, WSIS Forum and Global Symposium for Regulators;

+d) the increasing demands placed on administrations and on delegates involved in world conferences and assemblies of the Union;

-) the proposals submitted by several Member States,
+e) the proposals submitted by several Member States,

 bearing in mind

-the necessary preparatory work to be carried out by Member States, Sector Members, the General Secretariat and the Sectors of the Union before each session of a conference or assembly,
+the necessary preparatory work to be carried out by Member States, Sector Members, the General Secretariat and the Sectors of the Union before each world conference or assembly,

 noting